 Results of the summarized studies strongly suggest that re-implementation of the moist K test in Iowa would significantly improve the assessment of crop-available K and the prediction of crop yield response to K fertilization.
-Based on new research results and because private laboratories are using the moist sample handling procedure, the NCERA-13 regional committee has re-introduced this procedure to the Sample Preparation chapter of its publication with recommended soil-test procedures (Gelderman and Mallarino, 2012).
+Based on old and new research results, and because at least two private laboratories already are offering the moist test for P, K, and other nutrients, in the fall of 2012 the NCERA-13 regional committee re-introduced the moist sample handling procedure to the Sample Preparation chapter of its publication with recommended soil testing procedures.

 New ISU interpretations for the moist test will be developed during 2013, as results of ongoing field and laboratory research become available and can be merged with results of previous research summarized in this article.
-The interpretations for the moist test for K likely will be similar to those suggested by ISU in the 1980s.
+The interpretations for the moist test for K may be approximately similar to those suggested by ISU in the 1980s.
 Moist test interpretations for P using Bray, Olsen, and Mehlich-3 methods (using colorimetric or ICP procedures) should be similar to those for the dry tests, since data already showed similar test results.